jaraisanen/finnish-coat-of-arms-backend/README.md

 # finnish-coat-of-arms backend

-Backend repository for serving Finnish coat of arms with minimal information.
-The coat of arms svgs are served from Heroku Cloudinary.
-Relevant information about the coat of arms store in PostgreSQL in Heroku.
+Backend repository for serving Finnish coat of arms minimal information.
+Relevant information about the coat of arms stored in PostgreSQL.
+Github actions used for running automated tests and deploys.

 ![Run backend tests](https://github.com/jaraisanen/finnish-coat-of-arms-backend/actions/workflows/tests-run.yml/badge.svg)